 There are a number of steps companies should take to comply with Regulation FD, especially in light of the recent TMD enforcement action:

 - Implement policies and procedures governing the drafting and approval of public disclosures, including identification of corporate spokespersons.

 - Conduct periodic Regulation FD training for corporate spokespersons, IR and PR teams and the legal department.

 - Establish procedures to ensure simultaneous or prompt disclosures can be made in accordance with the requirements of Regulation FD.

 - Do not provide advance copies of press releases or other potentially material non-public information to analysts or other third parties.

 - Review scripts and talking points with senior management to ensure they know what information is publicly available.

 - Set ground rules for questions management will not answer and then stick to those ground rules.
 Make sure an additional person is present who can watch for unintentional disclosures.

 - Identify someone at the company who will monitor stock price movements and notify the legal department of any unusual spikes that may signify an unintentional disclosure of material information; then remedy unintentional disclosures within 24 hours.

-If you have questions about Regulation FD compliance or related issues, please reach out to Fenwick securities enforcement co-chairs Susan Muck and Michael Dicke or other members of the Fenwick team.
+If you have questions about Regulation FD compliance or related issues, please reach out to Fenwick securities enforcement chair Michael Dicke or other members of the Fenwick team.